BL Metamorphosis

 BL Metamorphosis (メタモルフォーゼの縁側, Metamorufōze no Engawa) is a Japanese manga series by Kaori Tsurutani.
-BL Metamorphosis was serialized digitally in the monthly manga magazine Comic Newtype from November 17, 2017 to October 9, 2020.
+BL Metamorphosis was serialized digitally in the monthly manga magazine Comic Newtype from November 17, 2017, to October 9, 2020.
+It follows the story of Ichinoi, a 75-year-old woman who discovers a love for Boy's Love manga, and forms an unexpected friendship with Urara, a high school BL fan, as they explore the genre together.

 A live-action film adaptation premiered on June 17, 2022.

 Since its release, BL Metamorphosis won the New Face Award at the 22nd Japan Media Arts Festival Awards and was nominated for the Manga Taishō in 2019 and 2021.

 Plot

 Yuki Ichinoi, a 75-year-old woman lonely after the death of her husband, comes across a BL (boys' love) manga in the bookstore one day and buys it out of curiosity.
 This catches the attention of one of the bookstore clerks, Urara Sayama, a shy 17-year-old high school student and a fujoshi with no friends.
-As Ichinoi returns to buy more BL manga, the two develop an odd friendship despite their 58-year-old age gap.
+As Ichinoi returns to buy more BL manga, the two develop an odd friendship despite their 58-year age difference.